felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 In my reviews, I give myself the freedom to be as detailed or as brief as I want.
 In a way, I treat a review like an artist would treat a
-canvas: whatever ends up there is simply a reflection of how I felt.
+canvas: whatever ends up there is simply a reflection of how I felt about the book.
 Sure, I try to put a minimum of effort in my reviews, but I also try not to overdo it.

-Finally, I use my review as a final opportunity to include my *favorite* highlights from the book one last time.
+Finally, I use my review as a final opportunity to include my *favorite* knowledge nuggets from the book one last time.
+I call those :star: Star Quotes :star:.
 To do this, I look at the notes I took from the book and highlight those I find worth sharing with others.
-No need to overthink it: I recommend just following your instinct here.
-For example, if you are typing your review on a computer, you any quote you include at this stage will be searchable, e.g. using Ctrl-F. Thus, when in doubt, I tend to include more quotes than necessary, because the ability to use Ctrl-F (or `grep`, to be precise!
+No need to overthink it: I recommend just following your intuition once more.
+For example, if you are typing your review on a computer, any quote you include at this stage will be searchable, e.g. using Ctrl-F. Thus, when in doubt, I tend to include more quotes than necessary, because the ability to use Ctrl-F (or `grep`, to be precise!
 :wink:) to search among my quotes is incredibly convenient.
 To quote